 The Credit Union is a party to the Credit Union Financial Support System Limited (CUFSS).
-CUFSS is a voluntary scheme that Credit Unions affiliated with Cuscal Ltd have agreed to participate in.
+CUFSS is a voluntary scheme that $customer\ owned\ banking\ entities\ affiliated\ with\ Cuscal\ Ltd\ have\ agreed\ to\ participate\ in.$

-CUFSS is a companylimited by guarantee, each Credit Union's guarantee being \$100.
+CUFSS is a company limited by guarantee, each entity's guarantee being \$100.

-As a member of CUFSS, the Credit Union:

-- May be required to advance funds of up to 3.0% (excluding permanent loans) of total assets to another Credit Union requiring financial support. - May be required to advance permanent loans of up to 0.1% of total assets per financial year to another Credit Union requiring financial support.
+As a member of CUFSS, the Credit Union may be required to advance funds of up to 3.0% (excluding permanent loans) of total assets to another Credit Union requiring financial support.

-This support has not been called upon during the 2016 financial year.
+This support has not been called upon during the 2017 financial year, however a successful test of the scheme was executed in April 2017.

-(f) Contingent Liabilities
+(f) Contingent liabilities

-At reporting date the Credit Union had fully secured financial guarantees in place, to the beneficiary of ANZ Banking Group Ltd and Cuscal Ltd, that it had provided on behalf of members totalling \$0.207 million (2015: \$0.215 million).
-The unsecured balance of these guarantees totals \$0.031 million (2015: \$0.031 million).
+At reporting date the Credit Union had fully secured financial guarantees in place, to the beneficiary of ANZ Banking Group Ltd and Cuscal Ltd that it had provided on behalf of members totalling \$0.037 million (2016: \$0.207 million).
+The unsecured balance of these guarantees totals \$0.031 million (2016: \$0.031 million).
 No loss on these guarantees is anticipated.

 Note 24.
-KEY MANANGEMENT PERSONNEL
+Key Management Personnel